-This problem (for a scalar stationary process) was first solved by A.N.
-Kolmogorov [1].
+A.N.
+Kolmogorov [1] first solved this problem (for a scalar stationary process).
 In subsequent works the researchers obtained the generalizations associated with considering the non-stationary and vector random processes [2], [3], The inconvenience in applying the developed techniques was caused by the necessity of solving the system of linear equations, the order of which grows with increasing k.

-A considerable step on the way of expanding the field of applying the techniques of filtering and forecasting the random processes was done in the works by Kalman, Bucy and their followers [4].
+R. Kalman, R. Bucy and their followers [4], did a considerable step on the way of expanding the field of applying the techniques of filtering and forecasting the random processes in the works.
 The problem was reduced to the necessity of applying the forming filter and standard procedures of solving the difference equations, which can easily be implemented on computers.
 However, the application and this approach meet some difficulties as well.
 A complicated task is the construction of a forming filter, for the non-stationary processes especially.
-The difficulties are aggravated when the correlation function (11.1) is poorly known a priori and has to be updated in the process of filtering based on obtained estimates $\hat{y}(t)$, which necessitates the reconstruction of the filtering and forecasting algorithm.
+The difficulties are aggravated when the correlation function (1) is poorly known a priori and has to be updated in the process of filtering based on obtained estimates $\hat{y}(t)$, which necessitates the reconstruction of the filtering and forecasting algorithm.

 The presented brief review indicates the urgency of constructing such a filtering and forecasting technique, which could be applicable to the work with the Gaussian random process of general form.
-In this case the correlation function (11.1) can be specified discretely over some grid of arguments.
-The algorithm of such type was first described, apparently, in papers [5] and

-[6].
-Its basic statements were presented above in section 7.
-The justification of the technique stated below was published in [7].
+In this case, the correlation function (1) can be specified discretely over some grid of arguments.
+The algorithm of such type was first described, apparently, in papers [5 - 8].
+The justification of the technique stated below was published in [9].